 Our club is located in Salisbury NC, the county seat and largest city within Rowan County.
 We are centrally located between the mountains and the coast of North Carolina in an area known as the Piedmont.
 The Rowan Amateur Radio Society was founded in 1937, and we have been an ARRL affiliated club since 1968!
 Meetingsare held on the second Monday of each month at 7:00 PM at the Rowan Rescue Squad Bldg 91, 1140 Julian Rd, Salisbury, NC 28146.
 Guests and new members are always welcome.

 The Union County Amateur Radio Society (UCARS) meets at 7:00PM on the 3rd Thursday of each month at the American Red Cross Building in Monroe, 608 E. Franklin Street, Monroe, North Carolina.
 Need directions?
 Click here.

 We host nets on our repeaters most evenings (except Monday) – Check here for times and frequencies.

 York County, SC

 For 63 years we have been promoting amateur radio here in Rock Hill, South Carolina.
-We are one of the few clubs in the area with our own clubhouse, and would love to have you come visit us at one of our monthly business or program meetings.
+We are one of the few clubs in the area with our own clubhouse, and would love to have you come visit us at one of our monthly business or program meetings, click here for a schedule and location.
 We also host a daily radio net, the annual Rock Hill Hamfest, and numerous events throughout the year.
 Please feel free to contact YCARS, listen in on the net, or visit during one of our club meetings.